manuelgloeckler/manuelgloeckler.github.io/_posts/2022-04-15-fischer_information.md

   <img src="../../../assets/normal_high_variance.png" />
   <img src="../../../assets/normal_low_variance.png" />
   <img src="../../../assets/student_t.png" />
-  <figcaption> On the left I plot the log likelihood functions evaluated at several samples $x_i \sim \mathcal{N}(x;\mu^*, 25)$.
+  <figcaption> On the left I plot the log-likelihood functions evaluated at several samples $x_i \sim \mathcal{N}(x;\mu^*, 25)$.
 The red bar indicates the ground truth parameter $\mu^* = 5$.
 The central plots show the distribution of scores, with estimated empirical variance.
-According to Theorem 1 the mean must be zero.
+According to Theorem 1, the mean must be zero.
 The last plot shows the distribution of second derivatives, note that for Gaussian cases this is constant.
-The orange bar, indicates the expected value.
-According to Theorem 3 this corresponds to the negative variance of the score.  </figcaption>
+The orange bar indicates the expected value.
+According to Theorem 3, this corresponds to the negative variance of the score.  </figcaption>
 </figure>
 </p>